Dgoralkin/Dgoralkin.github.io/README.md

 Throughout the enhancements, I will demonstrate my ability to develop functional code by applying modern software design principles, such as object-oriented programming, and following best practices.
 I will also demonstrate my skills in designing and testing computing solutions using algorithms while outlining trade-offs in my design decisions.
 Similarly, I will demonstrate a security-focused mindset that minimizes threats, identifies and mitigates design flaws, and ensures the privacy and safety of data.

-To achieve these goals, I will use proven and innovative computing tools and techniques to meet industry standards and adapt to audience and context.
+To achieve these goals, I will use proven and innovative computing tools and techniques to meet industry standards and adapt to the audience and context.

 These skills will help me succeed as a full-stack developer—working individually or collaboratively in teams focused on quality, functionality, and security.
 My ability to design functional front-ends, manage structured back-end databases, and integrate them effectively will be an asset across industries such as banking, healthcare, and entertainment.